fanil30/CanvaTest/README.md

-Certainly!
-Here's the revised README using markdown syntax with ** for bold text and [] for hyperlinks:

----

 # **Canva Project**

 This project is aimed at creating an Android application that allows users to draw over other apps with a resizeable window displaying a provided image.